LipSurf/plugins/chrome-extension/README.md

 - [ ] email back WK about the addon

 WK improvements
-- [ ] put even the wrong answer in the typeahead box so that the user can see when the voice recognizer is recognizing properly but the answer is wrong
 - [ ] furigana?
-- [ ] show/misete -- shows answer and let's user say right/wrong to decide if it was a speech recg. error
-- [ ] let user say kunyomi or onyomi -- put the answer in either way (so they can see the shake too)
 - [ ] do a Levenshtein distance check